davidomil/yumbootstrap/README.md

 [Rinse](http://www.steve.org.uk/Software/rinse/). yumbootstrap differs from Rinse as follows:

-  * yumbootstrap uses Yum to resolve dependencies, so adding packages to installation list is easier (no need to track dependencies manually).
+  * yumbootstrap uses dnf to resolve dependencies, so adding packages to installation list is easier (no need to track dependencies manually).
-  * Using multiple Yum repositories for installation is supported.
+  * Using multiple dnf repositories for installation is supported.
   * yumbootstrap checks signatures on installed RPM packages.
-  * yumbootstrap doesn't depend on Yum mirror to list directory contents, so it's less work to setup local mirror usable with yumbootstrap.
+  * yumbootstrap doesn't depend on dnf mirror to list directory contents, so it's less work to setup local mirror usable with yumbootstrap.

 Examples of use